ibm-cloud-docs/dns-svcs/sec-zone-delete.md

 * **--output value** specifies output format.
 Currently, json is the only supported format.

-## Deleting a secondary zone using the API
+## Deleting a secondary zone with the API
 {: #api-delete-secondary-zone}
 {: api}